 Victory Village was awarded a highly competitive Supportive Services for Veterans and families (SSVF) from fiscal year 2015 to fiscal year 2017.
-Fiscal year 2017 was our last year administering the SSVF Program due to the reallocation of funds to areas that have experienced an exponential increase in homeless population.
-The VA grant has enabled us to increase our service numbers as shown.
+Fiscal year 2017 was our last year administering the SSVF Program.
+This VA grant has enabled us to increase our service numbers as shown.

 The PIT Count, in green, represents the number of identified homeless veterans in Amador, Calaveras, Tuolumne, and Mariposa Counties.
 The number served in blue represents the number of homeless veterans Victory Village has served.
 The grant has enabled us to increase our housing services to veterans who are homeless or at-risk of homelessness.
 The grant does not provide monetary support for our Transitional Living Program; the veterans who live there or staff to run it.

 Victory Village (VV) was awarded a new federal grant in 2018, to house veterans and their families at the housing facility in Jackson.

 As a result of VV’s deep connection to the communities we serve, we will be able to deliver a case management based program that is successful for our veterans in California’s Central Sierra Nevada Mountain range.
 VV holds informational meetings with Grant and Per Diem providers, HCHV contractors, and the Homeless Programs team with the VA Northern California, Palo Alto, Reno and Fresno Health Care Systems.
 VV plays a vital role for veterans in the areas we serve.
 VV has a centralized structure site and represents VV in a number of local meetings and committees with the goal of understanding the unique needs of the area we serve.
 Amador is largely a rural center and works with local agencies that also come from that perspective.